 A cantilevered vanity with clean lines is ideal for a more contemporary style bathroom.
 And wall mounted faucets are perfect for creating a high end modern look.

 The warm quartz relates perfectly to the floor and balances all the crisp white.
 I love how she opted for such a wide profile for the vanity top.
-The shower floor tile photographed creamy for some reason, but it’s white like the rest with green gray grout, which is just enough to tie it visually to the stone floor.
+The shower floor tile is white like the rest with green gray grout, which is just enough to tie it visually to the stone floor.

 I’ve always suggested as a guideline that brown and earth tones belong with cream and grays, blacks and fresh colour belong with white.
 But here is an instance where true white works beautifully with earth tones.